WHAT IS PROBATE?

 1. Opening the Estate

-A petition is filed with the court, and a Personal Representative is appointed.
+A petition is filed with the court, and a Personal Representative is appointed to administer the estate.

 2. Gathering Assets